Why your best productivity days start with wellness data

 Some apps attempt to bridge the entire productivity-wellness gap, tracking both health metrics and work output in one place.

 RescueTime (primarily productivity) now integrates with health app data from Apple Health or Fitbit, letting you see correlation graphics between your activity level or sleep the night before and how many focused work hours you logged that day.
-You might notice that on days when you hit 10,000 steps, you also tend to log more focused work hours – a pattern consistent with research showing that physical activity improves executive function and working memory [5].
+You might notice that on days when you hit 10,000 steps, you also tend to log more focused work hours – a pattern consistent with what Hillman, Erickson, and Kramer documented in their review in Nature Reviews Neuroscience: aerobic activity reliably improves executive function and working memory across age groups [5].

 RescueTime provides automatic time tracking with no manual input, making it sustainable long-term, while Toggl Track requires manual timer use but offers more detailed project-level reporting.
 For seeing the direct connection between health and work output, RescueTime’s automatic data collection has better long-term engagement.